Agricultural Science and Technology (AGST)College of Agriculture and Natural Resources

 **Students may select any course(s) having required hours in the area indicated.

 The Department has mandatory faculty advising for each of its major and minor programs.
 Students are required to meet with their faculty advisor at least twice a year.
-See the Director, Dr. D.S.
-Glenn (301-405-1331), or the Program Management Specialist in Undergraduate Studies in 2102 Plant Sciences Building (301-405-4355) for additional information.
+See the Director, Dr. B. Phillips (301-405-1061), or the Program Management Specialist in Undergraduate Studies in 2139 Plant Sciences Building (301-405-4359) for additional information.

 Student Societies and Professional Organizations

 The department sponsors student teams that participate in regional and national contests.
-These teams prepare in the following areas: turf, weeds and crops, and landscape contracting.
+These teams participate in competitions in the following areas: turf, weed and crop science, and landscape contracting.

 Scholarships and Financial Assistance

-Several scholarships and awards are available to PLSC students.
+Several scholarships and awards are available to AGST students.
 Contact the Associate Dean's office at 301-405-2078 for additional information.
 The Department also maintains a listing of scholarships.
-Contact Kathy Hunt in 2102 Plant Sciences, 301-405-4355.
+For more information regarding these scholarships contact Jessica Trotta in 2102 Plant Sciences, 301-405-4356.